enspirit/yourbackendisbroken.dev/tuto-steps/step-0/index.md

 Welcome to this tutorial on black-box API testing with `webspicy`!

-There are three main ways to run the tutorial: Gitpod, docker, or cloning our repository.
-Whatever your choice, you must end up with a shell where the following commands work:
+There are three main ways to run the tutorial: Gitpod, docker, or by cloning our repository.
+Whatever option you choose, you will need to end up with a shell where the following commands work:

 ```
 $ curl http://127.0.0.1:3000/version